 So…What have we learned?

-We’ve learned a lot, but despite our best research efforts we haven’t changed our core systmeatic value model.
+We’ve learned a lot, but despite our best research efforts, we haven’t changed our core systematic value model.
 We still follow our Quantitative Value philosophy, which we first described in 2012.
-We’ve also feel we are closer to identifying the real secret sauce of systematic (or non-systematic for that matter) value investing:(1)
+We’ve also felt we are closer to identifying the real secret sauce of systematic (or non-systematic for that matter) value investing:(1)

 - Buy the cheapest highest quality stocks in the market;